 Protecting your wealth from divorce, creditors, and people outside the family

 Creating health care directives, including preparation of powers of attorney for health care and property, living wills, and HIPAA authorizations

 If you own a business, creating a succession plan

 When Should You Start Planning?

-If you’re middle age, your estate planning may be different.
-Chances are, you’ll have more assets than a young couple and you’ll want those assets to be protected.
+As you age, your estate planning changes.
+If you’re middle-aged, chances are you’ll have more assets than a young couple and you’ll want those assets to be protected.
 You may want to create trusts to minimize any possible estate and inheritance taxes.

 Why Worry about Estate Planning Now?